2015 Samford Bulldogs football team

 The 2015 Samford Bulldogs football team represented Samford University in the 2015 NCAA Division I FCS football season.
 They were led by first year head coach Chris Hatcher and played their home games at Seibert Stadium.
 They were a member of the Southern Conference.
 They finished the season 6–5, 3–4 in SoCon play to finish in a tie for fourth place with the Wofford Terriers.

+On December 11, 2014, Samford announced Hatcher as the team's new head coach.